interledger/interledger-website/src/_posts/2021-04-14-introducing-the-interledger-foundation.md

   Opportunities on the Web</strong></p><p>The idea for the Interledger protocol was born in 2015 when Stefan Thomas and Evan Schwartz, its co-creators, realized how difficult it was to make cross border payments.
-Stefan tells a story about a time when he tried to pay an Airbnb host, but by the time the person received their payment, it had gone through numerous third parties and been subject to a variety of fees, leaving the host with almost nothing.
+Stefan tells a story about an Airbnb host, who by the time they received their payment, it had gone through numerous third parties and been subject to a variety of fees, leaving the host with almost nothing.
 He saw the system as being very flawed, inefficient and clunky.
 Having worked in accounting and finance for years, I noticed many of the same issues myself.</p><p>By moving currency as frictionlessly as the internet moves information, payments sent using the Interledger network are secure, fast, and can be sent across borders from one country to the next and in any currency.
 In this way, the protocol, as utilized by <a target="_blank" rel="noopener" href="https://interledger.org/case-studies/making-digital-payments-affordable-and-simple-for-everyone-everywhere/">Mojaloop</a>, helps to advance financial inclusion by including and integrating people who have historically been left out of the digital financial